a-nonymou-s/personal-portfolio/README.md

 ## License
 This project is open source.
-Personal logos should not be used without authorization (personal brand of Mikheltodd).
+Personal logos should not be used without authorization (personal brand of Anony).